wp-plugins/wp-symposium-toolbar/readme.txt

 This plugin would never have been what it is without the help and/or work from the following people.

-First of all, my warm thanks to Louis, my friend at [Central Geek](http://centralgeek.com), for his advices in specifying the plugin, and his many tests, pushing the plugin to its limits.
+First of all, Louis, my friend at [Central Geek](http://centralgeek.com), has been very helpful in specifying the plugin, and his many tests, pushing the plugin to its limits.
 If you haven't done already, you should definitely visit Central Geek and drop a line there.
 He's a MultiSite Guru as well, so if you're running WordPress in multisite, just get in touch with him, you'll surely having plenty of things to share.

 = Translations =